Lasecki99/Github-Issues-React/README.md

-# Getting Started with Create React App
+# Github Issues

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with Typescript template.

-## Available Scripts
+## Before first run

+For unauthenticated users, github has limitations (10 requests per minute for searching API and 60 request per minute for fetching users by login).
+To increase this limit to 30 (from 10) and 5000 (from 60) you need to:

+- Create .env file from env.example file in root directory
+- Fill both envs variables, you can generate your token here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

+## How to run?

+Developed and tested with:

+### `Node v16.14.2 and Npm 8.5.0`

 In the project directory, you can run: